dgcameron/adwcml_oow/ml.md

 ### Log into Oracle Machine Learning.

-- Enter your userid with password `xxx`:
+- Enter your userid with password:

   ![](images/ml/02.png)